There’s a lot of information out there about menopause, and, fortunately, a lot of it isn’t true.

 2. Menopause is the end of my sex life.

 But more than a third of women report some libido challenges, from lack of interest in sex to having a harder time reaching orgasm.
 This is often related to hormonal changes, including the decrease of estrogen in our bodies.
-Talk to your doctor about treatments, such as estrogen replacement or testosterone therapy.
+Talk to your healthcare provider about treatments, such as estrogen or testosterone therapy.
 If you have vaginal dryness that’s making sex uncomfortable, try a vaginal lubricant (available at most drug stores and grocery stores).
+Vaginal estrogen may be prescribed by a healthcare provider

 Sometimes, decreased desire has as much to do with relationship strain as physical changes.
 If you’re in a relationship that could use some support, consider couples therapy to help rekindle intimacy and desire.

-And keep in mind that, since some change in libido is normal for everyone, now is a good time to talk with your partner.
+Keep in mind that, since some change in libido is normal for everyone, now is a good time to talk to your partner.
 You might find that you are both evolving when it comes to your needs, desires, and what fulfilling intimacy means for you.

 3. Menopause brain fog is my new reality.

 It’s true that some women report cognitive changes during perimenopause, such as being forgetful or easily distracted.
-This “brain fog” can have a lot of causes, from hormonal ups and downs, to disrupted sleep, and the high levels of stress many women experience around midlife.
+This “brain fog” can have a lot of causes, like hormonal ups and downs, disrupted sleep, and the high levels of stress many women experience around midlife.

 If you’re noticing mild symptoms, it’s probably not anything to worry about.
 And it’s temporary — studies show that cognitive function rebounds after menopause.